pixelkat5/Ripping-toolbox/README.md

 A public resource for anything model ripping.
 That being a list of tools and what they do to just a general purpose ripping resources aimed at people just getting into model ripping. (and I guess reverse engineering)

 > [!CAUTION]
-> **Note: I don't have much time (and my github activity reflects this...) -BUT I will try to get updates out when I can.**
+> **Note: I don't have much time (and my GitHub activity reflects this...) -BUT I will try to get updates out when I can.**

 -------

 # QuickBMS by Luigi Auriemma [[DOWNLOAD]](https://aluigi.altervista.org/quickbms.htm "QuickBMS homepage")
-"universal script based files extractor and reimporter.
+"universal script-based files extractor and reimporter.
 QuickBMS supports tons of games and file formats, archives, encryptions, compressions, obfuscations and other algorithms."

 QuickBMS is basically a CLI program that lets you extract game models with the help of plugins in the form of **.BMS** files.